-There will always be a discussion over whether or not a person should compete in Brazilian Jiu Jitsu tournaments.
-Some schools of thought in BJJ place a great deal of emphasis on competition while others will literally place no emphasis on it.
+There will always be a discussion over whether or not a person should compete in Brazilian Jiu-Jitsu tournaments.
+Some schools of thought in BJJ place a great deal of emphasis on competition, while others will not emphasize it.
 Ultimately, whether or not you compete will be up to you.
 However, if you have been led to believe that there is no value in competing, you have been somewhat misinformed.

 Not Always About Glory

 Most will assume the only purpose of competing is to bring home a gold medal.
 There is certainly nothing wrong with winning the Gold.
 However, there are other benefits to entering into a BJJ tournament.
-For the BJJ hobbyist, even if you only compete once a year, all of these benefits can still be accessed.
+Even if you only compete once a year as a BJJ hobbyist, accessing the benefits might still be possible

 The Main Benefits of BJJ Competition

 Your skill level will increase logarithmically.
-If you train very hard, seriously and with the proper mindset and have good coaches and training partners, you will see your skill level increase immensely.
-30 to 60 days of this type of focused training will have a very positive effect.
+If you train very hard, with serious intent, with the proper mindset, and have good coaches and training partners, chances are you'll see your skill level increase immensely.
+30 to 60 days of this type of focused training comes with potentially enormous improvements.

-You can overcome nervousness and anxiety and self-doubt.
-No, this is not a suggestion that competing in a BJJ tournament will help you overcome deep rooted psychological or anxiety-related issues.
+You may overcome nervousness, anxiety, and self-doubt.
+No, this is not a suggestion that competing in a BJJ tournament will help you overcome deep-rooted psychological or anxiety-related issues.
 (Then again, maybe it will) What it definitely can help you overcome is stage fright.
-Honestly, many that are concerned about competing suffer from stage fright about stepping on the mat in front of a crowd.
+Honestly, many concerned about competing suffer from stage fright about stepping on the mat in front of a crowd.
 The best way to overcome this is to just do it.
 After one or two tournaments, stage fright is eliminated thanks to your experiences of having done it.

 You gain a sense of accomplishment.
-This benefit might sound like another bit of pop psychology calling, but it is really nothing out of the ordinary.
-Once you have competing in a competition, win, lose or draw, you can take great pride in what you have done.
+This benefit might sound like another bit of pop psychology calling, but it is nothing out of the ordinary.
+Once you have to compete in a competition, win, lose or draw, you can take great pride in what you have done.
 Not everyone experiences that same level of self-satisfaction and accomplishment.
-For those reason alone, you can feel proud about what you have done.
+For those reasons alone, you can feel proud about what you have done.

 Giving It A Try

-BJJ tournaments can accommodate all belt ranking, ages and weight classes.
-There are tournaments that are considered major ones and then there are the really small ones.
+BJJ tournaments can accommodate all belt ranking, ages, and weight classes.
+Some contests rank as major ones, and then there are the less-publicized small ones.
 In short, there is likely a tournament you can safely and confidently as long as your coach says you are capable.